 FBI Study on 9mm

-The FBI conducted a widely circulated study a few years ago documenting the positives of the new 9mm ammunition.
+The FBI conducted a widely circulated study several years ago documenting the positives of the new 9mm ammunition.
 This has led many law enforcement agencies to look at, if not move back to, a 9mm pistol — including the FBI.
 It found generally that the 9mm rounds perform ballistically as well as, if not better than, higher-caliber rounds.
 It also tends to increase accuracy due to less recoil and have higher magazine capacities than larger caliber pistols.

 As time and technology have progressed, bullet engineering and technology has improved, and the 9mm round has gotten better.
 In many studies, the 9mm round now performs the same, if not better, as many .357 SIG or .40 S&W rounds, leading many agencies to look at a move back to a 9mm platform.

+The first to fall was of course the FBI.
+Following the guidance of its own study, the FBI went with a Glock duty weapon for all FBI Agents, along with switching to 9mm.
+The Department of Diplomatic Security Services had also switched to Glocks.
 For the Secret Service, rumors say it researched and extensively tested the SIG Sauer P320 in 9mm, along with the Glocks.
 The research and testing involved agencies already carrying the aforementioned weapons, as well as elements within the DoD.
 That testing led the agency to decide to make the move.

 U.S. Secret Service Adopts Glock Pistols